Mets vs. Padres Prediction

 New York Mets DFS SPIN

-New York dropped to 67-62 after losing to the San Diego 7-0 last night.
-Francisco Lindor recorded one of the two New York hits.
-The Mets look to get back in the win column.
+New York improved to 68-62 after beating San Diego 7-1 last night.
+Francisco Lindor launched two home runs including a grand slam.
+New York looks for the series victory on Sunday.

 San Diego Padres DFS SPIN

-The Padres moved to 73-57 after shutting out the Mets last night.
-Manny Machado went 3-5 at the plate with an RBI.
-The Padres look for their second win in a row on Saturday night.
+The Padres dropped to 73-58 after shutting out the Mets last night.
+Luis Arraez provided the only RBI for San Diego.
+The Padres look to get back on track offensively on Sunday afternoon.

 Mets vs. Padres MLB Betting Trends

-The total has gone under in 3 of the last 5 home games for the Padres.
+The total has gone over in 3 of the last 5 home games for the Padres.

 Mets vs. Padres MLB BETTING PREDICTION